+Accounting Courses

-ACC 230 Principles of Accounting I (3) 1, ii, iii.
+- ACC 230 Principles of Accounting I (3) i, ii, iii.
 Fundamental principles of accounting and their application; recording, classifying, and summarizing business transactions; analysis of balance sheet and income statement accounts.
-Prerequisite: A score of 14 or above on ACT math test, or completion of GBA 116 with a grade of C or higher, or MAT 105, or MAT 112 or higher.
+Students should be aware that a knowledge of basic algebra is a very useful tool in performing and understanding accounting functions.
+Prerequisite: A score of 14 or above on ACT math test if taken prior to October 1989 or a score of 18 on the math enhanced ACT test or completion of GBA 116 with a grade of C or higher, or MAT 112 or higher. - ACC 231 Principles of Accounting II (3) i, ii, iii.

-Curdia.

-ACC 231 Principles of Accounting II (3) i, ii, iii.
 Assembly and use of accounting data for managerial decision making; cost accounting; taxes; budgeting; cost-volume-profit analysis; cost of capital and traditional financial statement analysis.
-Prerequisite: ACC 230 with a grade of C or higher.

-ACC 330 Intermediate Accounting I (3) i, ii.
+Prerequisite: ACC 230 with a grade of C or higher. - ACC 330 Intermediate Accounting I (3) i, ii.
 Analysis and interpretation of fundamental processes, assets, and equity values with related revenue and expense aspects.
-Prerequisite: ACC 231 with a grade of C or higher.

-ACC 331 Intermediate Accounting II (3) 1, 11.
+Prerequisite: ACC 231 with a grade of C or higher. - ACC 331 Intermediate Accounting II (3) i, ii.
 Continuation of the critical study of balance sheet accounts and intensive analysis of financial statements.
-Prerequisite: ACC 330.

-ACC 332 Accounting Systems and Control (3) ii.
-Design of accounting systems from pen-andink journals to electronic data processing, including forms design, internal control concepts, and other methods of control (accounting machines, microfilming, and cash registers); emphasizes billing, sales, purchases, and payroll procedures.
-Prerequisite: ACC 231.

-ACC 333 Cost Accounting (3) i, ii, iii.
+Prerequisite: ACC 330. - ACC 332 Accounting Systems and Control (3) ii.
+Design of accounting systems from pen-and-ink journals to electronic data processing, including forms design, internal control concepts, and other methods of control (accounting machines, microfilming, and cash registers); emphasizes billing, sales, purchases, and payroll procedures.
+Prerequisite: ACC 231. - ACC 333 Cost Accounting (3) i, ii, iii.
 Studies cost accounting procedures with emphasis on the basic theory and procedures of allocating materials, labor, and manufacturing expenses in job order and process cost systems, including standard costing, variance analysis, and c-v-p analysis.
-Prerequisite: ACC 231.

-ACC 336 Tax Accounting (3) i, ii.
+Prerequisite: ACC 231 and GBA 210. - ACC 336 Tax Accounting (3) i, ii.
 Introduction to taxation, including both federal and state taxes to which many small businesses and individuals are subject; includes payroll, sales, and income taxes; partnership and corporate income taxation.
-Prerequisite: ACC 231, or by consent of instructor.

-ACC 337 Budget and Governmental Accounting (3) i.
+Prerequisite: A minimum of 9 hours of accounting courses. - ACC 337 Budget and Governmental Accounting (3) i.
 Principles of fund accounting, financial reporting and budgetary control in not-for-profit organizations.
 Various budgetary systems; governmental and institutional auditing; special problems.
-Prerequisite; ACC 330.

-ACC 432 Advanced Cost Accounting (3) i.
+Prerequisite; ACC 330. - ACC 432 Advanced Cost Accounting (3) i.
 Studies cost accounting as a tool for management in the decision-making process, including quantitative methods, such as linear programming, statistical analysis, quality control, PERT, and queuing, that relate to the total business structure.
-Prerequisite: ACC 333; GBA 210 recommended.

-ACC 433 Auditing (3) i, ii.
+Prerequisite: ACC 333; GBA 210 recommended. - ACC 433 Auditing (3) i, ii.
 Verification of records, valuation and analysis of accounts, and presentation of conditions.
 Practical audit cases.
-Prerequisite: ACC 331.

-ACC 434 Advanced Auditing (3) 1.
+Prerequisite: ACC 331. - ACC 434 Advanced Auditing (3) 1.
 Continuation of ACC 433, with emphasis on computer applications, not-for-profit organization audits will be examined.
 The course will be taught on an informal basis allowing the student to independently plan and administer an audit.
 Audit report writing will be studied.
-Prerequisite: ACC 433.

-ACC 435 Advanced Financial Accounting (3) i, ii.
+Prerequisite: ACC 433. - ACC 435 Advanced Financial Accounting (3) i, ii.
 Accounting principles and procedures relating consolidated statements, partnerships, inflation, and other financial accounting topics.
 Problems and case studies required with an emphasis in theory.
-Prerequisite: ACC 331.

-ACC 439 Advanced Tax Accounting (3) ii.
+Prerequisite: ACC 331. - ACC 439 Advanced Tax Accounting (3) ii.
 Special problems in the area of individual, partnership, and corporate taxation; includes sales and disposition of property, pension plans, liquidation, and reorganization of business organizations; tax planning and introduction to federal estate and gift taxation.
 Prerequisite: ACC 336 with grade of C or better.